ArceLopera/KapautuChroma2/README.md

-# KapautuChroma2
-This project is for image generation using xyz data
+# XYZ to RGB code

+This project shares the code to generate images in RGB from XYZ data using the calibration files from a monitor.

+Input : XYZ data from TOPCON UA-1000

+Output : RGB image

+More details available at https://doi.org/10.1016/j.dib.2019.105079